Utsav-Kasvala/Utsav-Kasvala/README.md

 ### 🏩 Meditech - Doctor Appointment & Rating System
 A user-friendly platform where patients can:

--  Facilitates the creation and management of profiles for both patients and doctors.
+- Profiles and dashboard for both patients and doctors.
--  Patients can access available time slots and schedule appointments.
+- Book appointment on timeslots.
--  Integration with Stripe enables seamless payment processing functionalities.
+- Stripe for payment.
--  Patients can evaluate doctors and provide feedback.
+- Evaluate doctors and provide feedback.

  [💽 Repository](https://github.com/Utsav-Kasvala/meditech)